selina603/mktcontent/solutions/global-customer/onboarding/guidance/parity.md

 ## Differences from an Administrator Perspective

-Deploying your application and administrating your Azure services on China Azure is similar to what you do on Global Azure.
+Deploying your application and administrating your Azure services on Azure China is similar to what you do on Azure Global.
 The fundamental difference is the address of the Azure portal.
-You can access China Azure through either one of the following ways:
+You can access Azure China through either one of the following ways:

 - The classic portal ( https://manage.windowsazure.cn/ ),